campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 - Managing context window limits across the entire system
 - Maintaining specification compliance across all parallel outputs

-Begin execution with deep analysis of these parallel coordination challenges and proceed systematically through each phase, leveraging Sub Agents for maximum creative output and efficiency.
+Begin execution with deep analysis of these parallel coordination challenges and proceed systematically through each phase, leveraging MistralAI Agents for maximum creative output and efficiency.